-New devices led to 1,250 seizures at HIA last yearQatarClassify about a year ago Shuttered Muntazah Park awaits reopening
+New devices led to 1,250 seizures at HIA last yearQatarClassify a couple of years ago Shuttered Muntazah Park awaits reopening

 More than 1,250 seizures, most of them narcotics such as Tramadol, Marijuana and Lyrica, were made at the Hamad International Airport (HIA) last year.